 Denied admission for 10-years for the following:

-Conviction for drug trafficking.
+Conviction for drug trafficking/distribution.

 Denied admission for life to any household that includes any individual who is subject to a lifetime registration requirement under a State sex offender registration program.

 Denied admission for life to any applicant who has been convicted of manufacturing or producing methamphetamine (commonly referred to as "speed") on the premises of a Federally assisted housing.
 Premises are defined as the building or complex in which the dwelling unit is located, including common areas and grounds.